SomMeri/less4j/README.md

 Access the compiler through `CompilationResult compile(String lessContent)` method of the `com.github.less4j.LessCompiler` interface.
 Thread safe implementation of the interface is `com.github.less4j.core.DefaultLessCompiler`.
 Return object `CompilationResult` has two methods:
 * `getCss` - returns compiled css,
-* `getWarnings` - returns list compilation warnings or an empty list.
+* `getWarnings` - returns list of compilation warnings or an empty list.

 Each warning is described by an error message and knows both line and character number of the place that caused it.